kanakiyajay/euler/README.md

 Find the number of days from a date to a given date using simple calculations.
 Then of that number % 7 == 0 , its a sunday.
 A final loop and count from 1/1/1901 to 31/12/2000

+20 ## Factorial Digit Sum

+First loop to calcualte the product of the numbers and the second loop to calculate the sum of the individual digits of the product

+21 ## Amicable Numbers